renyl/playa/README.markdown

       </li>
     </ul>

+### marking the active track

-the `active` attribute is put alongside the `track` attribute when a song becomes active in a particular playa.
+the `active` attribute is put alongside the `track` attribute when a song becomes active in a particular Playa.
+Activity is triggered when a song becomes the current track for a Playa.

 e.g.